 - Salt and Pepper to taste

-- Soak Pinto Beans overnight in water, they should double in size.
+- Soak Pinto Beans in a few cups of water overnight in water, they should double in size and be tender beans.

 - Brown ground meat in a skillet, drain and add to crock pot